sunziping2016/terraform-provider-sops/README.md

-# terraform-sops
+# terraform-provider-sops

-A Terraform plugin for using files encrypted with [Mozilla sops](https://github.com/mozilla/sops).
+A Terraform provider to encrypt and decrypt files with [Mozilla sops](https://github.com/mozilla/sops).

 **NOTE:** To prevent plaintext secrets from being written to disk, you *must* set up a secure remote state backend.
 See the [official docs](https://www.terraform.io/docs/state/sensitive-data.html) on _Sensitive Data in State_ for more information.